Why is your baby making smacking sound while bottle feeding

 The baby can make smacking sounds while they are awake, asleep, breast-feeding or bottle feeding.

-This blog post will give you answers to all your questions and also help you to handle the issue in the best possible way
+We will answer all your questions about lip smacking and also help you to handle the issue in the best possible way

 Some babies make clicking sounds during feeds.
 This is hard to distinguish from a normal sucking or smacking noise.